 Total income from the farm per year: Rs 18, 00,000.

-Annual profit from the greenhouse after sale of produce: Rs 5, 00,000.
+The annual profit from the greenhouse after the sale of produce: Rs 5, 00,000.

 Loans and subsidies for Capsicum farming in Polyhouse/Greenhouse